dustymabe/dustymabe.com/content/post/2020-08-13/post.md

 and learned how to use it to bring up a cluster in DigitalOcean.
 In future posts we'll learn how to do some more configuration and start using and administering the cluster.

+**NOTE**: The next post in this series is available [here](/2020/08/23/openshift-okd-on-fedora-coreos-on-digitalocean-part-2-configuration/).